 The data is recorded and stored on a secure server located within the Sociology Department at UNL.
 The Statistical Package for the Social Sciences (SPSS) software was used to process and document the dataset.
-The data collected from both the mail and phone modes were cleaned separately and then combined into one dataset.
+The data collected from all modes were cleaned separately and then combined into one dataset.